-I am a retired Psychotherapist with almost 30 years experience as a therapist.
+I am a retired Psychotherapist with 30 years experience as a therapist.
 Following my four years initial training I worked for WPF Counselling North in Leeds, The Tuke Centre in York, and The Oakdale Centre in Harrogate.

 I estabished my own private practice in 1997 and from 2000 also worked within NHS Psychological Therapies Department as Practice Counsellor for the Tadcaster Medical Practice and the Jorvik Medical Practice in York.
 In 2004 I was appointed Head of Counselling within NHS Psychological Therapies with responsibility for the recruitment and management of counsellors working within GP practices in the York and Selby areas.
 In 2007 I also took on the management of the local Primary Care Mental Health Team.